YooSHome/SenseCapConfig/README.md

 4. **Select Board and Port**: In the Arduino IDE, search for and select the "Seeed INDICATOR RP2040" board.
 Then, choose the appropriate serial port (usually labeled as usbmodem).
 5. **Build and Flash**

-For more detailed instructions, including setting up the Arduino IDE and troubleshooting common issues, refer to the [Seeed Studio guide](https://wiki.seeedstudio.com/SenseCAP_Indicator_How_To_Flash_The_Default_Firmware/#for-rp2040).
+For more detailed instructions, including setting up the Arduino IDE and troubleshooting common issues, refer to the [Seeed Studio guide](https://wiki.seeedstudio.com/SenseCAP_Indicator_How_To_Flash_The_Default_Firmware/#for-rp2040) or [repo:SenseCAP Indicator RP2040](https://github.com/Seeed-Solution/SenseCAP_Indicator_RP2040).

 ### Build and Flash (ESP32)